LMI Calculator Australia 2026

 How Much Is LMI in Australia in 2026?

-Lenders Mortgage Insurance protects the lender — not you — if you default on your home loan.
+Lenders Mortgage Insurance protects the lender, not you, if you default on your home loan.
 It's required when your deposit is less than 20% of the property value (LVR above 80%).
 The cost varies dramatically based on your deposit size and property value.

 Typical LMI Cost Ranges